Karan Johar to Rajkummar Rao, Bollywood Celebrities Send Mother's Day Wishes - ExBulletin

 Actor Anil Kapoor shared some throwback photos and wrote, “Happy Mother’s Day.”

 Sushmita Sen shared some photos with her mother and wrote, “Happy Mother’s Day!!!
-God’s greatest gift to life…God’s own ability to nurture!!!
-Deepest love and respect to all mothers always!!!
-Thanks for being my mother ROCK, Maa, Amma @subhra51 @pritam_shikhare #shobhaprasad #blessed #duggadugga Love you guys!!!!”
+God’s greatest gift to life…God’s ability to nurture!!!
+Deepest love and respect to all mothers forever!!!
+ROCK Mom, Maa, Amma @subhra51 @pritam_shikhare #shobhaprasad #blessed #duggadugga Love you guys!!!!”

 Sanjay Dutt shared a photo of his mother Nargis and wrote, “Happy Mother’s Day everyone!
-I miss you every moment, mom.
-I love you and Happy Mother’s Day”
+I miss you every moment mum.
+Love you and Happy Mother’s Day”

 Actor Sonam Kapoor dropped a few photos and captioned it, “Happy Mother’s Day to the best moms in the world…Love you so much.”

-Actor Rajkummar Rao dropped some photos and wrote, “Happy Mother’s Day.
-Maa hai to hum hain.
+Actor Rajkummar Rao dropped a few photos and wrote, “Happy Mother’s Day.
+Maa hai to hum hain.”

 Besides them, actors Suniel Shetty, Vikrant Massey and Jackie Shroff, among others, also expressed their heartfelt wishes.